UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 <opt text="True" >

-Often it's not necessary to have a subtitle but they can be helpful in supporting the communication of the plot's insights.
+Often it's not necessary to have a subtitle but they can help support the communication of the plot's insights.

 </opt>